ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 ##### Promotion

-When a pawn reaches the other end of the chessboard (from its viewpoint) it will be promoted.
+When a pawn reaches the other end of the chessboard (from its viewpoint), it will be promoted.
 A promotion is considered to be part of the move.

 When promotion happens, the boxes where normally the captured pieces go